 How Alpha Lipoic Acid Influences Weight & Helps with Weight Loss

-The weight loss effects from ALA are likely due to multiple different factors.
+The weight loss effects of ALA are likely due to multiple different factors.

-As you probably are already aware, weight gain and loss loss is more complex than a simple calories in/calories out model.
+As you probably are already aware, weight gain and loss are more complex than a simple calories in/calories out model.

 This is how supplements can help you lose weight without a change in diet.

-With that in mind let's talk about how alpha lipoic acid can influence these hormes...
+With that in mind, let's talk about how alpha lipoic acid can influence these hormones...

 - Bottom Line: Weight gain is due to hormonal changes and effective weight loss therapies target these hormonal imbalances.